Daily spend limit account

 }

-mapping uses the token address as its key.
-This means that users will be able to set limits for ETH or any ERC20 token.
+Note that the limits mapping uses the token address as its key.
+This means that users can set limits for ETH and any other ERC20 token.

-Setting and Removing the daily spending limit
+Setting and Removing the Daily Spending Limit

 /// this function enables a daily spending limit for specific tokens.